By Elsie Godwin

-According to a report by DailyTrust, In the 2019 general elections, out of a voting-age population of 106.4m, only 82 million Nigerians registered to vote, and only 28 million of those registered voters eventually voted.
+According to a report by the DailyTrust, in the 2019 general elections, out of a voting-age population of 106.4m, only 82 million Nigerians registered to vote, and only 28 million of those registered voters eventually voted.

-With the likelihood of a third force in the Presidential race for the 2023 general elections, there are some myths and conversations Nigerians must look past to rise and begin the journey to taking back democracy to what it’s really meant to be.
-So the four ideas you must disregard as we prepare for the 2023 elections include: Social media doesn’t count, Your votes don’t count, Voting a structureless party is a waste, and It is a tribal battle.
+With the likelihood of a third force in the presidential race for the 2023 general elections, there are some myths and conversations Nigerians must look past to rise and begin the journey to taking back democracy to what it’s really meant to be.
+So the four ideas you must disregard as we prepare for the next year’s elections are:

 If social media does not count, why have the same people who have maintained this position taken roots on social media, albeit doing a haphazard job?
 Please do us all the favour of disregarding the idea that social media doesn’t count.
 Social media does count!
 In truth, politics is local and engaging with the grass root is important, especially in deciding candidacy for different electoral positions.
 However, candidates have been decided by political parties and their delegates.
 Now is the time to focus on the options presented by these political parties and make a decision.